codership/documentation/galeracluster/source/training/tutorials/galera-monitoring.rst

 .. rst-class:: section-heading
 .. rubric:: Reading GRA_*.log Files

 Your data directory may contain log files starting with ``GRA_``.
-These files are related to replication failures, whenever a node fails to apply an event on a slave node.
+These files are related to replication failures, whenever a node fails to apply an event on a replica node.
 The database server creates a special binary log file of the event in the data directory.
 For each ``GRA_`` file, there is a corresponding warning or error message in the mysql error log file.

 To view the contents of these files, you can use ``strings`` or view it with ``mysqlbinlog``.
 See below for an example output: